-Activity delivers Work Products, where the results of design activities are drawn by using a specific Notation and each work product is developed under the responsibility of one process role.
+Activity delivers Work Products, where the results of design activities are drawn by using a specific Notation and each work product is developed under the responsibility of one role.
 The notation to be used greatly influences the flow of work to be done for producing a work product and for this reason a fragment has to be supplied with a set of Guidelines.
+As regards the process and product perspective of the fragment the Enactment Guidelines provides all the elements, description and so on, for applying the workflow prescribed in the fragment.

 It is not mandatory to follow a specific notation, the same kind of diagram (for instance a structural one) may be expressed by using different notations without significant differences in the resulting expressiveness.
-Moreover, different kinds (WP_Kind) of work products can be delivered, we identified two main work product kinds: graphical and textual, the former when an activity results in a diagram the second when designers produce textual documents.
-Finally a work product can be of composite kind if it is a composition of the previous said kinds, for instance a document with a diagram and the text explaining it (more details can be found in [18].
+Moreover, different kinds (WP_Kind) of work products can be delivered.
+We identified two main work product kinds: graphical and textual, the former when an activity results in a diagram, the second when designers produce textual documents.
+Finally a work product can be of composite kind if it is a composition of the previous said kinds, for instance a document with a diagram and the text explaining it (more details can be found in [18]).

-As well as in the design process definition, one of the most important element in the fragment definition is the Multi-Agent System Metamodel (Multi-Agent SMM); each fragment is based on a system metamodel that is obviously part of the metamodel of the design process it comes from.
+As well as in the design process definition, one of the most important elements in the fragment definition is the (Multi-Agent) System Metamodel (Multi-Agent SMM); each fragment is based on a system metamodel that is obviously a part of the metamodel of the design process it comes from.
 The metamodel contains the set of constructs representing the (portion of) system to be designed using a specific process fragment.
-In the case of fragment definition we have to consider that Multi-Agent System Metamodel is composed of constructs that can be elements (SMME - the concepts to be designed), relationships among them (SMMR), attributes and operations for respectively representing a particular feature and the behavioral characteristics of an element (see [6] for further details).
+We consider System Metamodel composed of constructs that can be elements (SMME - the concepts to be designed), relationships among them (SMMR), attributes (SMMA) and operations (SMMO) for respectively representing a particular feature and the behavioral characteristics of an element (see [6] for further details).

 The main aim of process fragment is to instantiate one (or more) system metamodel construct(s) (SMMC) and in so doing it may be requested to define relationships among elements or to quote other elements and/or relationships; besides the result of defining an element or a relationship might be the refinement of existing elements or relationships.
-This fact led to the definition of the kinds of action to be done on a MAS metamodel construct (see the following section for details).
-Finally SMMC has a definition to be listed in a glossary; the definition is mainly useful during selection when the method designer must know which kind of metamodel construct better fits with the metamodel construct s/he is dealing with.
+This fact led to the definition of the kinds of action to be done on a system metamodel construct (see the following section for details).
+Finally SMMC has a definition to be listed in a glossary; the definition is mainly useful during selection when the method designer wants know which kind of metamodel construct better fits with the metamodel construct s/he is dealing with.